f5devcentral/terraform-aws-f5-sca/README.md

 ## Deploying Custom Configuration to the BIG-IP VE

 ## Post-Deployment Configuration

-At a minium you will need to harden the deployment to your required busienss or legal requirments.
+The SCA provides a base topology to build to regulated environments and you will need to harden the deployment to your required busienss or legal requirments.

 ### Creating Virtual Servers on the BIG-IP VE